-Amending the guidelines to clarify how competent authorities and resolution authorities should exchange information on the suitability assessment after replacement of members of the management body and provide further guidance on this respect.
-In particular how competent authoritities and resolution authorities should specify the procedures applicable to the exchange of information regarding suitability assessments of members of the management body and their the replacement in line with Articles 27, 28 and 34(1)(c) and 81(2)of BRRD.
+Amending the Guidelines to clarify how competent authorities and resolution authorities should exchange information on the suitability assessment after replacement of members of the management body and provide further guidance in this respect.
+In particular, how competent authorities and resolution authorities should specify the procedures applicable to the exchange of information regarding suitability assessments of members of the management body and their the replacement in line with Articles 27, 28 and 34(1)(c) and 81(2) of BRRD.